Abzu Is the Sumerian Word for the Primordial Freshwater Abyss.

 What followed the founding moment was the recognition that the compound producing healing was being damaged by the processing methods the industry had normalised.
 Ice.
 Mechanical agitation.
 Brute force.
 Methods that destroy what they're meant to deliver — and nobody had stopped to ask why.

 Coming from a background in corporate operations, Lean production, and Six Sigma — the discipline of doing more with less, eliminating waste, and building systems that work the same way every time — the problems with conventional ice-water processing were immediately legible.
-The process was labour-intensive, thermally unstable, and operator-dependent.
+The process was labour-intensive, inconsistent, and operator-dependent.
 There was no leverage.
 Every run was a negotiation, not a system.
 That is not a production method.
 That is controlled improvisation — and it was the only way anyone was doing it.

 That recognition started the design process.
 Not to refine the existing method, but to understand what was actually happening in the water — and engineer the conditions that would allow the correct outcome to occur without force, without guesswork, and without the operator being the variable that determined quality.